 successfully, then placed mines all around the ends so that

-the government would be unable to safely rebuild it.
+the enemy would be unable to safely rebuild it.
 One side

 is denying an area to another - for predictable strategic purposes.

-it is "obvious" that the remains of this bridge may be mined,
+it is also obvious that the remains of this bridge may be mined,

 the rapid spread of undergrowth makes it difficult to predict